Monday, December 10, 2012

 Soanyway River

 Most of what’s has been written in English on Zabriskie Point was written when it came out in 1970.
 Commentators (mostly Italian) in the post-neorealist milieu taking Antonioni to task for not articulating a clear political position converge with those (mostly American, notably the narratologist Seymour Chatman) opining that the films are formal experiments crafted to be “incapable” of political argument (Chatman, Antonioni or The Surface of the World [1985], 78).
 Zabriskie Point incorporates this monotonic circle of realism and aestheticism when the male lead actor, Mark Frechette, complains about the “reality trip” his associates have been on.
 Asked “Were you in with that group?
-Why didn’t you get out?,” he responds in part: “I wasn’t really in a group . . . .
+Why didn’t you get out?” he responds in part: “I wasn’t really in a group . . . .
 But when it gets down to it, you have to choose one side or the other.”
 “There are a thousand sides, not just heroes and villains,” Daria Halprin, the female lead, responds.
 Her suggestion multiplies neorealism by a thousand, surpassing it by outdoing it.

-Halprin's “ought to be” mode amplifies in her vision toward the end of the film, in which she imagines, and Antonioni imagines her imagining in loving 70mm from thirteen different angles, how it would look if the developers’ modernist architectural paradise were blown to bits.
+Halprin's “ought to be” mode amplifies in her vision toward the end of the film, in which she imagines, and Antonioni imagines her imagining from thirteen angles, how it would look if the developers’ modernist architectural paradise were blown up.
 This famous sequence works like the still more famous sequence in L’Eclisse when a minute of silence on the Bourse passes in real time, Alain Delon whispers to Monica Vitti that the minute is costing money, and the viewer realizes that every passing minute of a film production also costs money.
 In Zabriskie Point, Antonioni’s realization of a destruction that is counterfactual inside Zabriskie Point is the opposite of the almost-free documentary moment of reading a State Park sign.
 Showing assets blowing up, Antonioni is also really burning cash in “the biggest controlled explosion ever filmed” up to that time (Barry Miles, Hippie [2005], 351).

 Fictively virtual, the explosions (but not the destruction of the house) are literally actual.
 We know they are supposed to be virtual within the logic of the film partly because the house blows up again and again, violating a chronology which until now has been paratactic ("so anyway") but linear.
 The thirteen or thousand realities of destruction project the film’s technical capacity into Halprin’s “inner” space of transformations and vice-versa.
-She doesn’t need to be able to see each angle physically in order to be able to imagine them, while Antonioni gathers them in one place--serially instead of spatially as the geological Zabriskie Point gathers slices of time--so that we can see them.
+She doesn’t need to be able to see each angle in order to be able to imagine them, while Antonioni gathers them in one place--serially instead of spatially as the geological Zabriskie Point gathers slices of time--so that we can see them.
 I can’t work my way around to reading the sequence as claiming that its crossing of the virtual and the real is efficacious or inefficacious, or even that it is pre-efficacious.
-Showing what people wish for without suggesting that because it is impossible, they should wish for something else, the scene stops short of making us feel that this is wish fulfillment.
-So anyway . . . .
+Showing what people wish for without suggesting that because it is impossible, they should wish for something else, the scene stops short of wish fulfillment.
+So anyway . . .

 Zabriskie Point's final sequence: http://www.youtube.com/watch?v=bJsW6ta4X8o